IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: EXPERIMENTS

-The previously mentioned strategy was used to train the neural network, which was then used in a UR5e robot arm.
-Based on our experiments, the trained neural network in Pybullet could be directly used in Gazebo and real robot.
-Considering the workspace in our real-robot setup, the whole workspace was defined as a quarter spherical annulus with major radius 0.95m, minor radius 0.4m.
-We also established a set of constraints for six joints in order to avoid collisions between the manipulator and the table, as well as self collisions among all joints during test.

-For observing the performance of reaching task without obstacle avoidance, the success rate was produced by recording the number of times the robot could reach to the target pose within a predefined threshold, ranging from 1cm to 10cm with the interval of 1cm.
-For each of the threshold value, we performed 100 experiments by randomly setting the target point in each experiment.
+For observing the performance of the reaching task without obstacle avoidance, the success rate was produced by recording the number of times the robot could reach the target pose within a predefined threshold, ranging from $10$mm to $100$mm with the interval of $10$mm.
+For each of the threshold values, we performed 100 experiments by randomly setting the target point in each experiment.
 We repeated such experiments with five random seeds and reported the average success rate for each threshold value.
-The obtained results is summarized in Fig.~\ref{figure5} (b).
-By comparing the results, it is visible that our approach outperformed the other baselines.
-In particular, by setting the threshold to 5cm, our method achieves 100 percent success rate.
+The obtained results were summarized in Fig.~\ref{figure6} (b).
+By comparing the results, it was visible that our approach outperformed the other baselines.
+Meanwhile, by setting the threshold to $50$mm, our method achieved a 100 percent success rate.
+In particular, even if the threshold was below $10$mm, our method still could achieve over 65 percent success rate, which was useful for precise control and path planning in the future.

+We also compared all the approaches in terms of how fast they can reach the goal as a function of the timesteps versus the threshold of the error.
+Results are summarized in Fig.~\ref{figure11}.
+It can be observed that the proposed method achieved the goal in the minimum number of timesteps, whereas DDPG and A2C required a relatively larger number of timesteps to reach the target.
+These results indicate that DDPG and A2C are not appropriate for complex high-dimensional learning tasks.